 RESPONSE: There are two possibilities:

-First, this letter from the church of Laodicea is actually the book of Ephesians.
-There is good evidence that Ephesians was a circular epistle –not being addressed to the specific church in Ephesus (see Introduction to Ephesians under “Audience”).
-If this is the case (it is the belief of this author), then it is likely that Paul is making reference to his circular letter.
+OPTION #1.
+This letter from the church of Laodicea is most likely the book of Ephesians.
+There is good evidence that Ephesians was a circular epistle—not being addressed to the specific church in Ephesus (see Introduction to Ephesians under “Audience”).
+If this is the case (it is the belief of this author), then it is likely that Paul is referring to his circular letter.
 We agree with Wright that this is the most likely view.